HMS Dragon (1798)

 HMS Dragon was a 74-gun third rate ship of the line of the Royal Navy, launched on 2 April 1798 at Rotherhithe.
 She was designed by Sir William Rule, and was the only ship built to her draught.

 French Revolutionary Wars

 In 1799, she sailed to the Mediterranean as part of a squadron under Sir Charles Cotton.
 In February 1801 she was part of a squadron under Sir John Warren off Cadiz.

 Because Dragon served in the navy's Egyptian campaign between 8 March 1801 and 2 September, her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty issued in 1847 to all surviving claimants.

+On 7 September 1800, under command of Captain George Campbell, she made contact with USS George Washington a little north of Gibraltar.

+21 July 1802 she was at Gibraltar to prevent Algerian corsairs from passing through the Straits.

 Napoleonic Wars

 In April 1803, Dragon was sailing from Gibraltar to Britain in company with Alligator and the store ship Prevoyante when they sighted two French ships of the line off Cape St. Vincent.
 The French ships veered off rather than engage the British vessels.

 On 18 June 1803, Dragon and Endymion captured the French naval 12-gun brig Colombe.
 Colombe was copper-bottomed and pierced for 16 guns.
 She had a crew of 65 men under the command of lieutenant de vaisseau Caro.
 Colombe had been returning from Martinique and was bound for Brest when the British captured her off Ouessant.
 The Royal Navy took her into service as HMS Colombe.

 In 1805, Dragon took part in Admiral Robert Calder's action at the Battle of Cape Finisterre.

 From 1806 to 1808, Dragon she served in the Channel Squadron.
 On 17 February 1806, she ran aground on the Île de Ré, Finistère, France.
 She was later refloated, repaired and returned to service.
 In September 1810 she commissioned as the flagship of Sir Francis Laforey and she sailed for the Leeward Islands in October 1810.

 On 18 October 1810, Dragon was in Hamoaze.
 There she ran into and dismasted the brig Eliza Ann, Rees, master, which had been sailing from Neath to London.